-LawTech, Alternative Legal Service Providers, and the future of law has largely endured.
-However, new technologies (or LawTech) are disrupting the market.
+LawTech, Alternative Legal Service Providers, and the future of Law

+Legal services has been traditionally characterised as a relatively conservative market.
+While law firms continue to adopt new technologies, a tried and trusted firm operating model has largely endured.
+However, new legal technologies (or LawTech) are disrupting the market.
 LawTech has the potential to lower the cost of litigation, improve the efficiency of the court system, and drive innovation.
 While many of the LawTech solutions currently available tend to focus on tackling routine and administrative work, entrepreneurs are looking to achieve more fundamental transformations using machine learning and artificial intelligence.